In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 You also love: How to Get Student Loan Forgiveness?
 Who Will Qualify?

 If you have a rich uncle or father then take a loan from them at a low-interest rate for studying in college.
 It is possible that they don’t charge you interest which is a good strategy.

 87. Devote emergency savings

 Do you have enough amount in emergency funds?
 If yes then to lower your debt burden in the future and pay less interest, spend 50% to 70% of emergency funds to pay off debt.
-This seems a bad idea at first but in long term, you pay less interest in debt and rebuild your emergency fund with that sayings.
+This seems a bad idea at first but in the long term, you pay less interest in debt and rebuild your emergency fund with that saying.

 88. Use the balance transfer method

 I touched on this trick earlier but here I explain it in more detail.
 The balance transfer method is a strategy used to consolidate credit card debt.
 If you’ve 1 or more credit cards with debt and a high-interest rates, you can take a new credit card and pay the existing ones.

 Here people usually go for low-interest lenders which save them a lot of money and headaches of making multiple payments.

 Home equity loans are taken by placing ownership received in a home for paying the existing mortgage as collateral.
 Using that ownership you can take a new loan and pay off your exisitng high-interest debt.
 Here the main purpose is to save money on interest costs.
 This isn’t a bad idea because home equity loans are secured so have very low-interest rates as compared with credit cards.

 Taking a 401k loan is like lending from one pocket to another pocket of your genes.
 You take a loan out of your retirement fund and use it for your existing debt payments.
 After that, you deposit this amount to your retirement savings with interest as well.